-The MPC calculator is a simple tool designed to compute the marginal propensity to consume, a fraction which is strongly linked to a concept of marginal propensity to save, average propensity to consume, or the money multiplier.
+The MPC calculator is a simple tool designed to compute the marginal propensity to consume, a fraction strongly linked to a concept of marginal propensity to save, average propensity to consume, or the money multiplier.

 In the following, you can learn how to calculate MPC with the simple MPC formula and familiarize yourself with its importance in economics.
 Besides, you can also get familiar with the consumption function that you can also generate with the provided data.